Ebiroll/esp32_sigrok/README.md

 Trying to  add rigol emulation and emulate sending of analouge and digital waveforms

-In directory linux, you can build a test client, it listens to port 5555 ./test
+In directory linux, you can build a test client, it also listens to port 5555 ./test

 To try connect